 Speaking of gardens, 5 parks and gardens have been added to the list of green spaces open all night long in Paris for the summer: the Parc Monceau, the Parc Marcel Pagnol, both set in Paris 8th arrondissement as well as the Parc Montholon in the 9th arrondissement, the Parc Ferdinand Brunot in the 14th arrondissement and finally, the Parc Georges Brassens set in the 15th arrondissement.
 Each of these places enjoy water fountains and allow visitors to find shelter and properly hydrate.

 Heatwave alert in Paris!
-It’s hot in Paris, very hot, and in our own corner we looked the best spots to cool off in Paris.
+It is hot in Paris, very hot, and in our own corner we looked the best spots to cool off in Paris.
 Movie theaters, swimming pools, beaches as well as bars and restaurants, we offer you the best of what Paris has to give in the summer.
+[Read more]

 Heatwave in Paris: where to go when it is scorching hot

-This summer rimes with heatwave.
-So, to get out, you better choose fresh places to make sure you stay safe from the heat.
+As summer 2021 is just around the corner, Paris and the Île-de-France region are seeing temperatures escalate.
+So, to enjoy a day out, you better choose fresh places to make sure you stay safe from the heat.
 But what can we do in Paris when it is scorching hot?
 Here are very cool ideas!
+[Read more]